Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method

-To our knowledge, the earliest predictive distribution was proposed by \citet{Skipka2006}, and can be understood as integrating the normal effect distribution over the normal sampling distribution of the inverse-variance weights (IVW) estimator $\hmuivw$ of the average effect:

-where $f_{\Nor}$ denotes a normal density.
+\title{\bfseries Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method\ where $f_{\Nor}$ denotes a normal density, yielding the predictive distribution $\Nor(\hmuivw, \htaus + \se(\hmuivw)^2)$.
 To account for uncertainty in $\htaus$, the Higgins--Thompson--Spiegelhalter (HTS) method applies a $t$-distribution with $k-2$ degrees of freedom \citep{Higgins2008}:

-The degrees of freedom $k - 2$ reflect the uncertainty in two parameter estimates, but several alternative distributions using different degrees of freedom or standard errors have been proposed \citep{Partlett2016, Veroniki2018}.
-Simulation studies suggest limitations in this heterogeneity uncertainty adjustment \citep{Partlett2016, matrai_archive}, and \citet{Nagashima2018} proposed a parametric bootstrap procedure incorporating the standard error ${\se_{\scriptscriptstyle{\text{HKSJ}}}}(\hmuivw)$ of the IVW estimator $\hmuivw$ by \citet{Hartung2001} and \citeauthor{sidik2002simple} (\citeyear{sidik2002simple}; HKSJ):
+The degrees of freedom $k - 2$ reflect uncertainty in two parameter estimates, but several alternatives using different degrees of freedom or standard errors have been proposed \citep{Veroniki2018}.
+Simulation studies suggest limitations in this heterogeneity uncertainty adjustment \citep{Partlett2016, matrai_archive}, and \citet{Nagashima2018} proposed a parametric bootstrap procedure based on the standard error ${\se_{\scriptscriptstyle{\text{HKSJ}}}}(\hmuivw)$ of the IVW estimator $\hmuivw$ by \citet{Hartung2001} and \citeauthor{sidik2002simple} (\citeyear{sidik2002simple}; HKSJ),